kanaria69/Mainecoco/README.md

-## What do you call a guy lying on your doorstep?
-Matt.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.